French fries: New Brunswick

 The town of Florenceville-Bristol, New Brunswick in Canada, headquarters of McCain Foods, calls itself "the French fry capital of the world" and also hosts a museum about potatoes called Potato World.
 McCain Foods is the world's largest manufacturer of frozen french fries and other potato specialities.
+Canada is also responsible for providing 22% of China's french fries.